jeftadlvw/go-pathlib/docs/pathlib.md

 func (p *Path) UnmarshalText(text []byte) error
 ```

-UnmarshalText unmarshalls any byte array into a Path type.
+UnmarshalText unmarshalls any byte array into a Path type using the NewPath constructor.
 Implements the encoding.TextUnmarshaler interface.

 <a name="Path.WithName"></a>
 ### func \(\*Path\) WithName